 Even though some methods established concerning the shoot apex culture [5,13], a critical and detailed procedure is still needed for practical application in agricultural production of sweet potato with an efficient virus-free seedlings supply system.

-Here, we re-corrected every step for the culture procedure.
+Here, we re-evaluated every step for the culture procedure.
 At first, effect of SHS concentration on shoot apex culture was investigated (Table 1).
-100% of surviving rates were achieved in the treatments of 0.3 to 0.8% among the range of 0.1 to 1.5% with 15 min.
+Surviving rates of 100% were achieved in the treatments of 0.3 to 0.8% among the range of 0.1 to 1.5% with 15 min.
 Then, 100% of surviving rates were gained with 0.3% concentration on shoot apex culture in 10 and 15 min among the range of 5 to 20 min (Table 2).
-From these results, it is clear on shoot apex culture that the treatment with 0.3% SHS and 10 min. can stop the infection of unwanted bacteria perfectly, when young seedlings cultured in artificial conditioner were used.
+These results clearly show that applying 0.3% SHS for 10 min can stop the infection of unwanted bacteria perfectly, when young seedlings cultured in artificial conditioner were used.

 Table 1.
 Effects of sodium hypochlorite solution (SHS) on shoot apex culture of sweet potato (15 min of sterilization, observed after 3 weeks of culture)